SmithWillSuffice/ohanga-pai/content/blog/23_toonastytwit.md

 ## From the "Could Not Be" $\rightarrow$ "Should Not Be" Department

 MMT gives you the "why it could not be" reason.

+Sustainable (and justly distributed) real resource limits.
+That's it.

+You (anti-moralist) say, "Whose justice?"
+I say, "F off."
+We get the justice we are prepared to fight for --- it's never been any other way.

+The most effective way to fight for more justice is through the power of the spiritual and moral compass.
+People can be shamed into being more kind faster than at the point of a gun.
+Pointy weapons work far too locally.

+## Expertisisms

+The cost of being a genuine expert is that you can no longer do full irony.

+The cost (to others) of being a credentialed expert is that some might take you seriously.
+(The jury s out on whether it is also a cost to the expert, it is if they have a moral conscience.)

+The cost of not being a credentialed expert is being out of a job you might be fully competent at fulfilling.

 ## Moochers and Smoochers